Europe scrambles as J&J vaccine delay deals another blow

 “I can only tell you that, with the more than 8 million doses we will have delivered by the summer … we will be able to able to offer everyone a first dose.
 I said at Easter within 100 days, and from today’s point of view I would stick to that,” Kurz said.

+Spain, for instance, went from using AstraZeneca on young people at first, to now only giving it people ages 60-69.

-In a rare bit of good news for the bloc's vaccination campaign, EU Commission chief Ursula von der Leyen announced Wednesday that the bloc will start negotiating to buy 1.8 billion doses of the Pfizer-BioNTech vaccine through 2023.
+In a sign of the bloc's current thinking, European Commission President Ursula von der Leyen announced Wednesday that the bloc will start negotiating to buy 1.8 billion doses of the Pfizer-BioNTech vaccine through 2023.

 Associated Press writers from around Europe contributed to this report.

-Note: This version has been updated to show that the Pfizer, not AstraZeneca, developed a vaccine with BioNTech.